Do you share my applications with different departments?

 Self report GRE scores are accepted if your official scores have not yet been made available.

-Do I need to re-send my GRE scores for a different cycle then the one I originally applied for?
+If I decide to take the GRE, do I need to re-send my GRE scores for a different cycle then the one I originally applied for?

 Yes, you need to re-send the scores for the current application cycle.
 When the admissions committee reviews applications they only look at the current applications; there is no way to link information from past applications to the current one.

 Is the Graduate Program in Neuroscience part of the UW medical school?

 No. We are an interdisciplinary neuroscience program through the Graduate School.
 We do have a number of faculty who are in departments within the Medical School, but we are not limited to those faculty and our degree does not lead to an MD which is a clinical degree, but rather a PhD in a research training program.

 What are your average test scores and interview/acceptance rates?

 As an interdisciplinary program we do not have a “cut-off point” or minimums on GRE scores or GPA.
 We try to balance the application review by looking at the overall picture of the student’s application.